biolink/biolink-model/docs/index.md

 ### Other Slots

  * [broad matches](broad_matches.md) - A list of terms from different schemas or terminology systems that have a broader meaning.
 Such terms often describe a more general concept from different ontological perspectives.
- * [deprecated predicate mappings](deprecated_predicate_mappings.md) - A collection of relationships that are not used in biolink, but have biolink patterns that can  be used to replace them.
-This is a temporary slot to help with the transition to the fully qualified predicate model in Biolink3.
  * [description](description.md) - a human-readable description of an entity
  * [drug regulatory status world wide](drug_regulatory_status_world_wide.md) - An agglomeration of drug regulatory status worldwide.
 Not specific to FDA.
  * [exact matches](exact_matches.md) - A list of terms from different schemas or terminology systems that have an identical meaning.
 Such terms often describe the same concept from different ontological perspectives.